microsoft/AcademicContent/Workshop/5. Stream Analytics/Azure Stream Analytics HOL.md

 1. Return to the console window in which ATMEventGenerator is running and press **Ctrl+C** to terminate it.

 You now have a Web app that displays output from a Stream Analytics job in near real-time.
 There are other ways to build such dashboards, including [Microsoft Power BI](https://powerbi.microsoft.com/).
 With Power BI, you can create dashboards that render output from Stream Analytics jobs without writing any code.
-The connection between Azure and Power BI is currently offered only as a preview and is subject to certain limitations, but soon the two will be making beautiful music together.
+For more information, refer to [Stream Analytics & Power BI: A real-time analytics dashboard for streaming data](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-power-bi-dashboard/).

 <a name="Summary"></a>
 ## Summary ##